Pa-lillo/HolisticMindHub/README.md

 # Aspiring Data Scientist

-### Technical skills: Python, Excel, CoreIDraw, Prism, SPSS, R
+### Technical skills: Python, SQL, Tableau, Excel, R, CoreIDraw, Prism, SPSS

 ## Education
 - B.Sc., Neuroscience | National Autonomous University of Mexico (UNAM) (_2019-2023_)

 ## Experience
-**Research Intern @ Quantitative Biology Laboratory, IBFG-CSIC (_May 2023 - December 2023_)**
+**Data Research Assistant @ Quantitative Biology Laboratory, IBFG-CSIC (_May 2023 - December 2023_)**
-- Led a data science project as the principal author, gaining expertise in microscopy, molecular biology,and data cleaning and analysis using Python.
-Successfully implemented diverse machine learningmodels for classification tasks using lab-generated datasets.
+- Led a data science project as the principal author, gaining expertise in microscopy, molecular biology,and data wrangling and analysis using Python.
+Successfully implemented diverse machine learning models for classification tasks using lab-generated datasets.
-- Directed a research paper by effectively communicating the results of the data science project andpresenting visualizations through figures.
+- Directed a research paper by effectively communicating the results of the data science project and presenting visualizations through figures.
-- Developed and implemented a user-friendly Graphical User Interface (GUI) using tkinter, enhancingprocessing efficiency and methodology in the workplace.
+- Developed and implemented a user-friendly Graphical User Interface (GUI) using tkinter, enhancing processing efficiency and methodology in the workplace.

 **Research Intern @ National Institute of Psychiatry Ramón de la Fuente Muñiz (_January 2022 - May 2023_)**
 - Developed a script to streamline and enhance the plotting protocol in the laboratory.